 We hope that you will join us.
 The stakes are high!
 As first voiced by Theodore Roosevelt in 1893, “We hope that the level of our greatness rises to the level of our opportunity.”
 Please join us in responding to one of the most important challenges of our time—turning good research and analysis into policy.

-If you have interest in discussing support of the Institute, please contact Shelley MacDermid Wadsworth, Executive Director, at (765) 494-9878 or email@example.com
+If you have interest in supporting FII, but would like to discuss, please contact Shelley MacDermid Wadsworth, Executive Director, at (765) 494-9878 or email@example.com